 With all of that negativity, is it worth it?

-The reality is that driving for Uber isn’t all that bad, especially if you know what to expect before you get started.
+The reality is that driving with Uber isn’t all that bad, especially if you know what to expect before you get started.